whosonfirst/go-whosonfirst-browser/README.md

 ![](docs/images/wof-browser-sfo.png)

-The "guts" of the application live in the `browser.go` package.
+The "guts" of the application live in the `application/browser` package.
 This is by design to make it easy (or easier, at least) to create derivative browser tools that use custom readers or caches.

 For example if you wanted to create a browser that read files using the [Go Cloud Blob package](https://gocloud.dev/howto/blob/) you would write: